stefano-meschiari/latex2exp/README.md

 -   Added a test suite covering a large number of LaTeX expressions, edge cases, and examples from GitHub.
 -   Refactored and improved code documentation.
--   Added a vignette that shows all the available LaTeX commands.

 ### 0.5.0 \[03/14/2021\]